rciam/simple-oidc-client-php/README.md

 - `allowIntrospection` required, define to show/hide the introspection command
 - `enableActiveTokensTable` required, define to show/hide the Active Refresh Token table in `refreshtoken.php`
+- `showIdToken` required, define to show/hide the ID Token from the dashboard